mdn/content/files/en-us/web/html/element/link/index.md

 - {{HTMLAttrDef("href")}}
   - : This attribute specifies the {{glossary("URL")}} of the linked resource.
 A URL can be absolute or relative.
 - {{HTMLAttrDef("hreflang")}}
   - : This attribute indicates the language of the linked resource.
 It is purely advisory.
-Allowed values are determined by [BCP47](https://www.ietf.org/rfc/bcp/bcp47.txt).
+Allowed values are specified by {{RFC(5646, "Tags for Identifying Languages (also known as BCP 47)")}}.
 Use this attribute only if the {{HTMLAttrxRef("href", "a")}} attribute is present.
 - {{HTMLAttrDef("imagesizes")}}
   - : For `rel="preload"` and `as="image"` only, the `imagesizes` attribute is [a sizes attribute](https://html.spec.whatwg.org/multipage/images.html#sizes-attribute) that indicates to preload the appropriate resource used by an `img` element with corresponding values for its `srcset` and `sizes` attributes.
 - {{HTMLAttrDef("imagesrcset")}}